Inrodaction

 What is the 80/20 rule in testing?

-The 80/20 rule in testing suggests that a large portion of issues usually comes from a small part of the system.
+The 80/20 rule in testing suggests that a large portion of issues usually come from a small part of the system.
 In practice, this means a few features, workflows, or components tend to cause most problems.
 Teams use this idea to focus their testing efforts on high-risk or high-usage areas instead of trying to test everything with equal measure.

 What are some common software testing strategies?